qinyong123456/DCPKD/README.md

 - **NOTE**: We are preparing our code repository (mainly rewriting comments to improve readability).
 We hope to release code in April.

+- (12 Apr.
+2025) The code of PromptKD+DPC is released.

 - (18 Mar.
 2025) Our paper is published on [Arxiv](https://arxiv.org/abs/2503.13443).

 - (28 Feb.
 2025) Our paper is accepted by CVPR 2025!